Curriculum Vision and Intent

 Students will be studying the visual world of painting, sculpture and architecture.
-They will develop a toolbox of analytical skills that will give them the ability to analyse and interpret a variety of works of painting, sculpture and architecture.
+They will develop a toolbox of analytical skills that give them the ability to analyse and interpret a variety of works of painting, sculpture and architecture.
 Alongside this, students will gain an understanding of some of the major themes of art history, such as patronage, the status of the artist, historical and cultural contexts of art, and issues of gender, nationality and ethnicity.
 There are five parts to the course, as follows:

+Visual Analysis and Interpretation.
 Students gain extensive analytical skills to enable them to discuss and interpret key aspects of examples of painting, sculpture and architecture, whether they have seen them before or not.
 Among many other things, students are able to explain how artists and sculptors use materials and techniques, compose images, use light and tone and colour, and create illusions of depth and space.
 They are also able to discuss the characteristics and architectural features of buildings and explain why and how buildings look and function as they do.

+Theme 1: Identities in Art and Architecture.
 Art and architecture have long been used to express identity, whether that of the artist or architect, the patron commissioning the work or the location that it was intended for.
 In this fascinating topic we look at issues of the representation of the Divine, portraiture, gender identity, ethnicity, hybridity and nationality in relation to a number of key examples including the Benin Bronzes, portraits by Elisabeth Vigée-Lebrun and Frida Kahlo, and works for the Fourth Plinth by Marc Quinn and Yinka Shonibare, Süleymanie Mosque in Istanbul and buildings by contemporary architect Richard Rogers, among many others.

-This lively and dynamic topic permits us to examine works by some of the greatest artists of all time, including Caravaggio, Rubens, Velázquez and Zurbarán, as well as the remarkable sculptures of Bernini and the architecture of Borromini.
+Historical Study 1: Power and Persuasion: the Baroque in Catholic Europe (1587-1685).
+This dynamic topic permits us to examine works by some of the greatest artists of all time, including Caravaggio, Rubens, Velázquez and Zurbarán, as well as the remarkable sculptures of Bernini and the architecture of Borromini.
 We consider how historical events of the 16th century Counter-Reformation had an impact on the art and architecture of the 17th century, and how the Baroque style was used by the Catholic Church to win back the hearts and minds of defectors.